 Table of Contents

-What Is Incense?
+What Is Incense Sticks

-Types and Forms of Incense
+Types of Incense sticks

-Uses of Incense
+Uses of Incense Sticks

 The burning of incense has often complemented meditation and yoga.
 Burning incense adds a layer of centeredness or focus by inhaling its scent.